 Consequently, Unarco eventually filed for bankruptcy to help cover the increasing mesothelioma lawsuits and asbestos-related claims against it.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Unarco was founded in Paterson, New Jersey in 1941, and started out by manufacturing numerous asbestos-containing insulation products.
 The company’s success increased significantly over the next numerous years as the housing market in the nation began to grow, requiring a full line of insulation products and materials.

 From turbines, pipes, boilers, and more, Unarco once dominated the insulation industry and continuously provided products to both commercial and residential customers.

-In 1962, however, the company shifted its focus and began manufacturing and distributing commercial shopping carts.
-Its named was changed to Unarco Commercial products, and the company relocated from to Oklahoma.
+In 1962, however, the company shifted its focus and started manufacturing and distributing commercial shopping carts.
+Its named was changed to Unarco Commercial products and the company relocated from to Oklahoma.

 The past two prior decades before the company switched its focuses, it manufactured a slew of asbestos-containing products.
 As a result, employees, contractors, and workers in different industries began filing asbestos-related lawsuits against the company.